Home/Blog/How we automate business processes with n8n (SEO automation included)

 Each one is small.
 Together, they give you back your calendar.

-Two people, fifteen-person output
+One person, fifteen-person output

 Every business has processes running on human effort that could run on automation.
 You already know which ones.
 You do them every week and resent every minute.